cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 |

-**S3 endpoint tests: An S3 test script that will check the following things:**
+**S3 endpoint tests: A simple S3 test script to test functionality of S3-like endpoints, checking the following:**

 - S3 authentication (access key + secret key)
 - PUT